SagarMaheshwary/mvc-php/readme.md

 ```

-Sometimes you want to query the table without a model and for that you can use table() method for:
+Sometimes you want to query the table without a model and for that you can use table() method:
 ```php
     use App\Core\Database\QueryBuilder; // import the class.